cdelker/ziaplot/docs/style.rst

     - A rgb or rgba color `"rgba(255, 0, 255, .5)"`
     - A `CSS named color <https://developer.mozilla.org/en-US/docs/Web/CSS/named-color>`_, such as `"red"` or `"lightsalmon"`
     - A CSS named color with transpacency as percent `"red 50%"`
-* edge_color: edge color of shapes and markers.
-Same format as `color`.
+* edge_color: edge color of markers, bars, pie wedges, etc. Same format as `color`.
 * fill_color: fill color of geometric shapes (circles, ellipses, polygons, etc.).
 Same format as `color`.
 * stroke: The stroke style of lines.
 Options are:
     - `-` (solid line)